PurpleKingdomGames/indigo-website/indigodocs/information/performance.md

 Clones are Indigo's version of what is known as "instancing".
 Say you want to render lots (lots and lots and lots!) of things that are more or less identical, such as blades of grass or tiles in a tile map, you should consider using clones.

-With clones, you set up a reference object (that you can update as you like), and then tell indigo to render many more of them.
-This shortcuts a lot of processing in the pipeline and allows for vast numbers of things to be drawn at the cost of a lack of variety (although basic properties can be changed).
+With clones, you set up a reference object (that you can update as normal), and then tell indigo to render many more of them.
+This shortcuts a lot of processing in the pipeline and allows for vast numbers of copies to be drawn at the cost of a lack of variety, although a limited set of properties can be changed.

 Clone batches can also be declared static for even more performance, if they never change.